thusharathiwanka/netspire/README.md

 # Netspire

-Netspire - The picture network is image sharing platform. which provides a platform for users to share their pictures with other users. users can comment on each picture and download and save each picture.
+Netspire - The picture network is image sharing platform inspired by Pinterest. which provides a platform for users to share their pictures with other users. users can comment on each picture and download and save each picture.

 ## Technologies